luftywiranda13/generator-bunny/README.md

 Heavily inspired from [Sindre Sorhus][sindresorhus-link] & [Kent C. Dodds][kentcdodds-link].

-## Other solutions
+## Suggestions
-I'm not aware of any.
-If you are, please [make a pull request][prs-link] and add it here!
+Help things to get better, contributions of any kind are welcome!

+I'm open to discuss any suggestions and contributions, but be aware this is a highly opinionated project.
+It means [solid-node-module](`#`) can't always fulfill your needs and I'm only interested to develop/work on **specific thing that later useful** for any other projects of mine.

+Please check [roadmap][roadmap-link] to list or see something you can contribute on, then [make a pull request][prs-link] of it!

+This project follows the [all-contributors][all-contributors-link] specification.

 ## Contributors
 Thanks goes to these people: